AswinCreates/Vee_AI/README.md

-# 🪄 Vee AI — Intelligent Content Creation Assistant
+# 🪄 Brian — Intelligent Content Creation Assistant

-Vee AI is an intelligent content-generation tool that transforms simple prompts into high-quality scripts, captions, stories, and more — instantly and effortlessly.
+Brian is an intelligent content-generation tool that transforms simple prompts into high-quality scripts, captions, stories, and more — instantly and effortlessly.

-Whether you're a content creator, marketer, or storyteller, Vee AI helps you generate engaging content for social media, videos, marketing campaigns, and other creative needs.
+Whether you're a content creator, marketer, or storyteller, Brian helps you generate engaging content for social media, videos, marketing campaigns, and other creative needs.

 ---